Biografía

 Public Advocacy for Anonymity

-TED Talk (2010) Poole delivered a TED talk advocating for the value of online anonymity and privacy, arguing that anonymous spaces foster creativity and innovation.
-He positioned anonymous platforms as important counterpoints to the real-name identity models promoted by Facebook and other social networks.
+TED Talk (2010) Poole delivered a TED talk advocating for the value of online anonymity and privacy, arguing that anonymous spaces serve a distinct purpose online.
+He positioned anonymous platforms as counterpoints to the real-name identity models promoted by Facebook and other social networks.

 Time 100 (2009) Poole was voted the most influential person in Time magazine’s 2009 online poll, a result driven by coordinated efforts from 4chan’s user base that demonstrated the community’s capacity for organized collective action.

-SXSW Appearances Poole spoke at South by Southwest Interactive, where he discussed the role of anonymous communities in internet culture and the relationship between anonymity and authentic expression online.
+SXSW Appearances Poole spoke at South by Southwest Interactive, where he discussed the role of anonymous communities in internet culture and the relationship between anonymity and online expression.

 Post-4chan Career

 Canvas Networks (2011-2014) Poole founded Canvas Networks, an image-remixing community that applied concepts from 4chan’s creative culture in a moderated environment.
-The startup raised $625,000 from investors including Marc Andreessen.
+The startup raised funding from venture capital investors.
 Canvas and its companion app DrawQuest shut down in January 2014.

 4chan Sale and Departure (2015) In January 2015, Poole stepped down as 4chan’s administrator after more than eleven years.
 In September 2015, he sold the site to Hiroyuki Nishimura, the founder of the Japanese imageboard 2channel.